jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

-- If you achieve a great autonomy in backend systems but you don't do the same in the frontend apps, your (backend) autonomy is not real because you can not deliver end-to-end features to the end user without depending others.
+- If you achieve a great autonomy in backend systems but you don't do the same in the frontend apps, that means that your (backend) autonomy is not real because you can not deliver end-to-end features to the end user without depending others.

   ![autonomy](/images/microfrontends/autonomy.png)

-It seems that building end-to-end features leaded and owned by a team would be more efficient, isn't it?
+It seems that building end-to-end features leaded and owned by a unique team would be more efficient, isn't it?

 ![end-to-end-features](/images/microfrontends/end-to-end-features.png)